 Information on how to apply is available at: Undergraduate admissions

-We offer two degree combinations that include linguistics: Modern Languages and Linguistics, and Psychology, Philosophy and Linguistics.
-For both degrees, a portion of the course focuses on linguistics, where you will be introduced to the analysis of the nature and structure of human language.
+For both degree courses (Modern Languages & Linguistics, and Psychology, Philosophy & Linguistics) a portion of the course focuses on linguistics, where you will be introduced to the analysis of the nature and structure of human language.
 Topics include:

 - the structure and history of languages

 - how words are formed, how sentences are constructed, how we make and hear sounds, and how these sounds behave in particular languages